Emergent naming conventions in a foraging robot swarm: Language games in foraging robot swarm

-A popular approach to the study of language dynamics is given by \emph{language games}.
-Languages games are games played between agents/robots, with the purpose of mimicking real-world linguistic interactions leading to the emergence of a structured language.
+A popular approach to the study of language dynamics is represented by language games played by a population of agents/robots, with the purpose of mimicking real-world linguistic interactions leading to the emergence of a structured language.
 Various kinds of language games have been proposed to date, from imitation games \citep{billard1997learning} to guessing games \citep{steels2001language} and category games \citep{puglisi2008cultural, baronchelli2010modeling}.
-One in particular have received strong attention: the \emph{naming game} \citep{Steels:1995fn, Steels:2003wj}.
+One game in particular has received a lot of attention: the \emph{naming game} \citep{steels1995self, Steels:2003wj}.
 In this game, two or more robots interact to assign a unique name to a set of objects.
 At each interaction, one robot is chosen as a speaker and another as a listener.
 The speaker chooses a referring object and an associated word from its vocabulary---or invents one when no word is available---and then transmits it to the listener.
 If the listener knows the word, then the game is a success, and both agents remove all other words associated to the chosen object from their vocabulary, keeping only the shared word.
 If instead the listener does not know the received word, then the game fails, and the listener adds this new word to its vocabulary.
-We use in our study a specific version of the naming game, the minimal naming game \citep[MNG, see][]{baronchelli2006sharp, baronchelli2016gentle}.
-In this version, focus is given only to reaching consensus on a single world within a population of communicating agents.
+We use in our study a specific version of this game: the minimal naming game \citep[MNG, see][]{baronchelli2006sharp}.
+Here, focus is given only to reaching consensus on a single world within a population of communicating agents.
 Specifically, we consider an implementation in which the speaker broadcasts its word to all agents in his neighbourhood, while the listener is the only agent that updates the vocabulary upon success or failure of a game \citep{baronchelli2011role}.